RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 ## Favorites

-When inside the thumbnail viewer, press `F` to toggle **Favorite** on the selected image.
+While browsing via the thumbnail viewer, or with the Preview in focus, press `F` to toggle **Favorite** on the selected image.
 A blue heart will indicate that the image has been tagged as Favorite.
 This will also be indicated in the Preview Pane.

 You can favorite multiple selected images.